 But I suppose I’ll stick to proper commentary this week.

 What else should we notice about this poem?
 Well, did anyone catch that opening formula?
-Line 2b’s reference to being on gewin sceapen (shaped in conflict) is – quite importantly – the same phrase that describes the sword in line 1b of Riddle 20.
+Line 2b’s reference to being on gewin sceapen (shaped for battle) is – quite importantly – the same phrase that describes the sword in line 1b of Riddle 20.
 Weapons of the world, unite!
 Other linguistic cleverness can be seen at the very end of Riddle 23 in that little binding-pun.
 The tongue-in-cheek final flourish – Nelle ic unbunden ænigum hyran / nymþe searosæled (Unbound, I will not obey anyone unless skillfully tied) – is clearly a reference to both 1) the controlling sort of binding that one could inflict upon a living creature and 2) the stringing of a bow.
 Such a clever riddler.

 I’m going to stop now, although I could go on.
 I could list the references to archery that come up in other brilliant Anglo-Saxon texts.
 I could talk about that rather optimistic compound feorhbealu (deadly evil) and how it only occurs here and in Beowulf.
 I could remark that this bow’s ruler is clearly not a very nice fellow, with all his designing of distress (line 6b) and what-not.
 But I’m quite tired.
 And I need to go buy milk.